danrossi/three-vr-orbitcontrols/README.md

 ============
 This is a modification of the three.js OrbitControls to handle two draggable elements in the one instance.
 This is required because alot of the OO structure is kept internal including event handlers.

+Key controls have also been modified for rotation instead of panning as video textures require rotation not panning.

 Based on: http://threejs.org/examples/misc_controls_orbit

 Example usage would be the three.js canvas or another overlay element and an orbit giro navigation control button overlay.